 The term resilience is growing in use internationally.
-The Rockefeller Foundation has recently nominated Cape Town as a "100 Resilient City".
+In 2016 the Rockefeller Foundation nominated Cape Town to be part of the 100 Resilient Cities Network (100RC), pioneered by the Rockefeller Foundation.
+100RC define urban resilience as "the capacity of a city's systems, businesses, institutions, communities, and individuals to survive, adapt, and grow, no matter what chronic stresses and acute shocks they experience."
 But how does the term 'resilience' land in Cape Town with people who are working on urban social and environmental change?
 And how is it being used?

 Creating resilience maps is one way of taking stock of where we are at and visualizing how to move forward.
 But there are different approaches to mapping that draw on different types of data and are used in different ways.
-This briefing note draws on material from interviews with people working within the City of Cape Town, in NGOs, as independent consultants and as researchers.
-The briefing note starts by exploring the understanding of the term resilience and what it might mean in Cape Town, before looking at the role of mapping resilience.
+This research brief draws on material from interviews with people working within the City of Cape Town, in NGOs, as independent consultants and as researchers.
+It starts by exploring the understanding of the term resilience and what it might mean in Cape Town, before looking at the role of mapping resilience.

-The material in this briefing note is based on 11 interviews undertaken in June 2017 by Gina Ziervogel and Maud Borie.
-This research is part of the WhyDAR (Why we disagree about resilience) project led by Kings College London funded by NERC, AHRC, ESRC and Urban resilience and water governance project, led by African Climate and development Initiative, University of Cape Town, funded by AXA.
+The material in this research brief is based on 11 interviews undertaken in 2017 by Gina Ziervogel and Maud Borie.
+This research is part of the WhyDAR (Why We Disagree About Resilience) project led by Kings College London funded by NERC, AHRC, ESRC and Urban resilience and water governance project, led by African Climate and Development Initiative, University of Cape Town, funded by AXA.